-Bill Hortz, Founder of the Institute for Innovation Development, recently interviewed Alyssa Yocom, CPWA®, CFP® and Wealth Manager at Schultz Financial Group (SFG) about SFG’s approach to wealth management:
+Bill Hortz, Founder of the Institute for Innovation Development, recently interviewed Alyssa (Yocom) Dalbey, CPWA®, CFP® and Wealth Manager at Schultz Financial Group (SFG) about SFG’s approach to wealth management:

 Hortz: Can you share with us the thinking behind developing your Four Capitals of Wealth approach with your clients?